 Vehicles are permitted to park in theme camps with approval and placement of your theme camp lead.
 Vehicles should be placed towards the back of your camp allowing for front access interaction with the community.
 Theme camps should look like theme camps not parking lots!
 You will be asked to move vehicles that are an eyesore or obstruction.

 - If you are planning on camping in your vehicle but are not with a Theme Camp, please fill out this form here: RV & Vehicle Camping Form

 - All vehicles over 7 meters (25 feet) that are NOT placed in a Theme Camp will be asked to camp in the RV Camping Lot.

-- All other camper vehicles that are NOT placed in a Theme Camp (i.e. vans, tent trailers, etc) are permitted anywhere within the Open, Family and Quiet Camping area, but must preregister by emailing [email protected]
+- All other camper vehicles that are NOT placed in a Theme Camp (i.e. vans, tent trailers, etc) are permitted anywhere within the Open, Family and Quiet Camping area, provided they have filled out the form above.

 - Tow vehicles for any kind of camping trailer – 5th wheels, regular trailer, as well as tent trailers: you will need to drive your vehicle to the Parking Lot once you unhitch.